ShashankKumbhare/DSP2019FALL/homework/Homework 2/readme.md

 140714951152576 140714951152512 140714951152576
 ```
 Explanation:
-Both 'a' is pointing towards id of '5'. 'b' is a copycat of 'a'.
+Both 'a' and 'b' are pointing towards id of '5'.
-c = b : 'c' is a copycat of 'b', so 'c' will also point towards id of '5'.
+c = b : This creates a new pointer 'c' which is a copycat of 'b', so 'c' will also point towards id of '5'.
 b = 3 : This creates a new pointer 'b' which will point towards id of '3' and now this will have no effect on 'a' or 'b'.
 Hence the output.